arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 <a name="Ex2Task1"></a>
 #### Task 1 - Creating a SQL Server Virtual Machine ####

-In this task, you will create a new Virtual Machine using the Windows Azure portal in the same Cloud App you deployed the IIS Virtual Machines.
+In this task, you will create a new Virtual Machine using the Microsoft Azure portal in the same Cloud App you deployed the IIS Virtual Machines.

 1. In the menu located at the bottom, select **New | Compute | Virtual Machine | From Gallery** to start creating a new virtual machine.